Transform your IT from Reactive to Proactive IT | Applixure

 2. Windows 10 builds: ensure OS versions are up-to-date

 3. OS & software updates installed: ensure that all the updates you’ve sent out have been installed – this is an important security concern.
-Often, it’s just a matter of having users re-start their computers - so easy to fix with some internal communication.
+Often, it’s just a matter of having users restart their computers - so easy to fix with some internal communication.

-4. Bitlocker enabled: important security check
+4. BitLocker enabled: important security check

 5. Performance degradation: affects end-user experience with the computer